rayalan/binary-adages/content/blog-revamp.md

 Finally, I wanted to revisit the technology selection because for a few reasons:

-* For as rarely as I write, I find ablog and [Sphinx](https://www.sphinx-doc.org/en/master/) to be a bit too complicated for my tastes.
+* For as rarely as I write, I find ABlog and [Sphinx](https://www.sphinx-doc.org/en/master/) to be a bit too complicated for my tastes.
-* I last picked the technology stack for my blog five years agoFive years have passed since I picked a, and now I know more and the tech landscape has changed.
+* I last picked the technology stack for my blog five years ago; now I know more and the tech landscape has changed.
-* ablog is no longer with its original developer and almost entirely in maintenance mode.
+* ABlog is no longer with its original developer and almost entirely in maintenance mode.
 I've hit a few sharp edges when trying to integrate it with other Sphinx plugins, and I don't really want to keep dealing with that.

 # Execution